-The Xibo 1.8 series comes with XMR push technology, which means that by default when you make changes to content assigned to displays in the CMS, the Players are notified to connect in and download that update straight away.
+Xibo series 1.8 and later comes with XMR push technology, which means that by default when you make changes to content assigned to displays in the CMS, the Players are notified to connect in and download that update straight away.
 It’s therefore strongly advisable to set relatively long collection intervals for your Players since those only really serve as a failsafe for any missed push messages.

-You do not want 1.8 series CMS and Players with 1-minute collection intervals.
+You do not want CMS and Players with 1-minute collection intervals.
 5 minutes is the absolute minimum for normal operation, and we strongly advise setting this value to 30 minutes or longer.